-On May 12th 2016, the Company announced it has optioned the Silver Dollar property to Explorex Resources Inc. Under the Terms of the Option Agreement, Explorex can earn a 100% interest in the Property, subject to a 1% Net Smelter Royalty retained by the Company, by making the following payments, share issuance and exploration work commitment: \$20,000 cash within the earlier date of 5 days of TSX Exchange approval of closing a proposed Explorex financing, or by June 30th 2016, a minimum \$100,000 work commitment within 6 months of signing (the "Due Diligence Period"), 300,000 shares within 20 days after the Due Diligence Period, 300,000 shares within 12 months after the Due Diligence Period.
+On May 12th 2016, the Company announced it has optioned the Silver Dollar property to Explorex Resources Inc. Under the Terms of the Option Agreement, Explorex can earn a 100% interest in the Property, subject to a 1% Net Smelter Royalty retained by the Company, by making the following payments, share issuance and exploration work commitment: \$20,000 cash within the earlier date of 5 days of TSX Exchange approval of closing a proposed Explorex financing, or by June 30th 2016 (completed) a minimum \$100,000 work commitment within 6 months of signing (the "Due Diligence Period"), 300,000 shares within 20 days after the Due Diligence Period, 300,000 shares within 12 months after the Due Diligence Period, and 1,000,000 shares within 18 months after the Due Diligence Period.